Last Comic Standing: Controversy

 During season two, a panel of four celebrity judges was used to shrink the field of 40 semifinalists to ten finalists.
-The celebrity judges rated each of the semifinalists as they performed, and cast votes for the 10 top comedians.
-When the ten finalists were announced they did not seem to correspond with the judges' votes, which the judges noticed.
+The celebrity judges rated each of the semifinalists as they performed and cast votes for the 10 top comedians.
+When the ten finalists were announced the list did not seem to correspond with the judges' votes, which the judges noticed.
 Two celebrity judges, comedians Drew Carey and Brett Butler, left the judges' table visibly angry after the finalists were announced.

 The two were shown backstage arguing with producers.
 Carey and Butler did not understand how the finalists who were announced could have advanced, given the way the judges had voted.
 It was revealed that a panel of four producers were also casting votes in the process, assuring that unless all four celebrity judges cast exactly the same ten votes, their voting power could be usurped by the four unanimously agreeing producers.
-If for some reason all four celebrity judges did cast exactly the same votes, the worst the producers would be faced with was a tie.
+If for some reason all four celebrity judges did cast exactly the same votes, the worst the producers could be faced with was a tie.

-Upon learning of this, Carey became angry that the producers made it seem he had a deciding vote in the outcome of the show, calling the situation "crooked and dishonest."
+After learning of that, Carey became angry that the producers made it seem he had a deciding vote in the outcome of the show, calling the situation "crooked and dishonest."
 It was also revealed that some of the finalists who advanced were clients or employees of the producers or directors of the show.

-According to a March 2004 Pittsburgh Post-Gazette article by Gene Collier, some of the competitors in opening rounds were plants hired by the producers to give bad performances on purpose, in order to liven up the auditions on television.
+According to a March 2004 Pittsburgh Post-Gazette article by Gene Collier, some of the competitors in opening rounds were plants hired by the producers to give bad performances on purpose to liven up the auditions on television.

 Top local agents are usually given a number of specific call times for their clients.
-The first round of auditions were for a producer early in the morning, and those that were chosen came back for the celebrity judges in the afternoon.
-Mark Breslin, owner of Yuk Yuk's comedy clubs which hosted the Toronto audition for season 6, also confirmed that while only two were shown advancing in the final broadcast, four comics had been initially chosen to advance to the finals.
-Brian Lazanik, one of the two finalists who did not end up at the Vegas finals, has said that he was also chosen as a finalist in season 5's Toronto auditions, but was similarly cut.
+The first round of auditions were in front of a producer early in the morning; those who were chosen performed for the celebrity judges in the afternoon.
+Mark Breslin, the owner of Yuk Yuk's comedy clubs, which hosted the Toronto audition for season 6, also confirmed that while only two were shown advancing in the final broadcast, four comics had been initially chosen to advance to the finals.
+Brian Lazanik, one of the two finalists who did not end up at the Las Vegas finals said that he was also chosen as a finalist in season 5's Toronto auditions, but was similarly cut.
 Producers for the show called his agent, urging him to try out again for season 6.

-In season 9 Esther Povitsky had an argument with judge Norm MacDonald causing her stand-up section to be cut from the show.
+In season 9, Esther Povitsky had an argument with judge Norm Macdonald.
+Her stand-up section was cut from the show.